-If you’re looking to put either MCT oil or coconut oil in your coffee then I’d go with MCT oil.
-Your body will metabolize the MCT oil quicker which will mean more energy available to you faster.
+If you’re looking to put either MCT oil or coconut oil in your coffee then I’d go with pure MCT oil powder.
+Your body will metabolize the pure MCT oil quicker which will mean more energy available to you faster.
 This is another reason why Keto Elevate is superior to MCT oils since you can easily scoop the powder into your coffee.

 The Last Word

-At the end of the day, neither MCT oil or coconut oil is going to be a magic bullet for weight loss.
-I wouldn’t expect miracle level results when it comes to losing weight as there are many other more “bang for your buck” things you can do like focusing down on your diet and workout plan.
+At the end of the day, neither MCT oil nor coconut oil is going to be a magic bullet for weight loss.
+I wouldn’t expect miracle-level results when it comes to losing weight as there are many other more “bang for your buck” things you can do like focusing down on your diet and workout plan.